gear-foundation/gear-wiki/docs/getting-started-in-5-minutes.md

     ![Connect account](./img/getting-started/connect-account.png)

-9. In accordance with the Actor model, smart contracts are uploaded to a network via messages.
+9. In accordance with the Actor model, program are uploaded to a network via messages.
 Gear node charges a gas fee during message processing.
-Your account balance needs to have enough funds to upload a smart-contract to the `TestNet`.
+Your account balance needs to have enough funds to upload a program to the `TestNet`.
 Click the following button to get the test balance:

     ![Get balance](./img/getting-started/get-balance.png)